 Action Description Auto Attendant Forwards the call to the Auto Attendant so the caller can dial by entering an extension number on the keypad, by entering the name of the mailbox, or by saying the name of the mailbox.
-Allow enter number for Allows a caller to enter the mailbox or extension number and, depending on the administration, transfers the call.
-The options are: Go to mailbox number Transfer to extension • Important: For this option to work correctly, the caller must ensure that the delay between entering each digit of the extension number must not exceed 2 seconds.
-Security alert: If your network is not properly secured, activating the option for callers to enter a mailbox or an extension number increases the risk of toll fraud.
-Go to mailbox number Transfers the call to the mailbox specified in Mailbox number, so nonbusiness hours mailbox.
+Go to mailbox number Transfers the call to the mailbox specified in Mailbox number , such as a nonbusiness hours mailbox.
 If you also select Non-specified mailbox number , Messaging prompts the caller to enter a mailbox number.
 Important: For this option to work correctly, the caller must ensure that the delay between entering each digit of the extension number must not exceed 2 seconds.
 Transfer to extension Transfers the call to the extension that the caller enters.
 If you also select Non-specified extension , Messaging prompts the caller to enter a number.
 If you select Extension and enter the extension or mobile phone number, the owner of the number can dial #3 and record or change the Instructions prompt.
-The extension or mobile phone number does not need a mailbox associated with the number.
+The transfer to the extension or mobile phone number which does not have a mailbox associated with the number work only if the administrator enables the Allow transfer to non-native mailbox extensions in site.
 Important: For this option to work correctly, the caller must ensure that the delay between entering each digit of the extension number must not exceed 2 seconds.

-Action Description Security alert: If your network is not properly secured, activating the option for callers to enter a mailbox or an extension number increases the risk of toll fraud.
+Security alert: If your network is not properly secured, activating the option for callers to enter a mailbox or an extension number increases the risk of toll fraud.
 Subscriber login Routes the call to the voice messaging pilot extension so that users can log in to the personal mailbox.
 Transfer to Caller Application Transfers the call to an additional caller application.
 Continue menu Invokes the next action in the menu.
 For example, the Instructions prompt can use this as the next action.

-Hang up Ends the call.
+Action Description Hang up Ends the call.
 Not active The default for all DTMF keys before you assign an action.
 Unused keys must maintain this action.
 You cannot assign an action to the On Answer menu item.
 Play prompt Plays the specified audio file or text-to-speech prompt.
 After the system plays the prompt, the caller application starts the next action.